29thStPublishing/Dumpling2/README.md

 **LRNetworkManager** is a singleton subclass of AFHTTPRequestOperationManager.
 All network operations should be through this file.
 It sends requests to the Magnet API and downloads data as well as files

+**ReaderHelper** has methods to save reading status of articles (issue, current article or asset, reading position) and retrieve them

 ### Usage